A Semi-Definitive Ranking Of Every Aaron Sorkin Movie

 How many people who were alive in 1992 don’t know that scene by heart?
 It’s interesting to go back to Aaron Sorkin’s early days (A Few Good Men was his first screenplay to be produced, adapted from his own play) and be reminded, oh yeah, this Aaron Sorkin is actually pretty good at pulp-y fiction.
 Certainly, most of his tics are already present in embryonic form even in A Few Good Men — his uniform worship, the way the resolution requires the bad guy to inexplicably lay his cards on the table at a climactic moment, the way Tom Cruise’s fun-loving dilettante is the one to break open the case rather than Demi Moore’s buttoned-up nerd.

 The idea that this was adapted from a stage play both makes perfect sense and is hilarious to imagine.
 Just think: Aaron Sorkin once staged this play about HONOR, COUNTRY, and HAVING A CODE, with uniformed characters spouting non-stop military jargon for two hours, in front of a Broadway audience of rich theater lovers probably weaned on dancing cats.
 And in the climax, Colonel Nathan Jessup calls them all sniveling worms.
-Sorkin supposedly got the idea from his sister, who had been a JAG lawyer, and wrote the first draft on cocktail napkins during “La Cage Aux Folles.”
+Sorkin supposedly heard the story (based on a real case) from his sister, who had been a JAG lawyer, and wrote the first draft on cocktail napkins during “La Cage Aux Folles.”
 How perfect is that?
 The whole thing reminds me of a Max Fischer staging “Serpico” at his wealthy prep school.

 It’s funny to think about, but it remains arguably Sorkin’s best screenplay, an intense courtroom drama full of unforgettable performances and earworm speeches.
-Sorkin’s best and worst quality is that he writes slick fiction.
-Which, in the context of a fully fictional film like A Few Good Men, is immensely entertaining.
-It’s a shame almost all of his movies since the 90s have been about real events and historical figures.
-Sorkin is much easier to enjoy when you don’t have to consider the real-world implications.

 2. Charlie Wilson’s War (2007)